Russell Awards for Excellence in Undergraduate Teaching

 - Evidence of effectiveness inside the classroom, and if applicable, outside the classroom.

-Persons involved in preparing dossiers can ask to review sample dossiers maintained by the Office of Academic Programs.
-To review dossiers, contact Dr. Sarah Covert, interim Associate Provost for Academic Programs, at (706) 542-0415 or email@example.com.
+Persons involved in preparing dossiers can ask to review sample dossiers maintained by the Office of Academic Affairs.
+To review dossiers, contact Sherri Bennett at email@example.com.

 A committee composed of seven senior faculty members (serving two-year staggered terms) and two undergraduate students will review the nominations and send its recommendations to the Provost for final approval.
 The committee members will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans.